Why use cork in a notice board?

 Why is it so good then?

-It does not absorb dust or moisture, is very resilient to being crushed, returning to most of it’s original size over time.
+Cork does not absorb dust or moisture, and is very resilient to being crushed, returning to most of it’s original size over time.
 It doesn’t rot, and resists insects.
 Additionally it is resistant to wear and is or has been used to polish diamonds.
+Many people consider the flat surface an ideal material when they want to display larger items like maps.
+The neutral background, as seen around the map for example, might also be preferable.
+Or it may be a case that cork notice boards simply have a more

 How are cork notice boards made?

-Many people believe that apart from the frame, a cork board simply contains a reasonably thick piece of natural cork material.
+Many people believe that apart from the frame, cork notice boards simply contain a reasonably thick piece of natural cork material.
 Actually that’s not the case.
 Cork is a supple material that can become quite flexible in larger pieces.
 This is not ideal as it could get damaged quite easily.
 So a layer of cork, usually between 1-3mm thick is permanently bonded to a industry standard piece of medium-high density fibre board.
 This is necessary to keep the board rigid and improve pin retention.

 Now You Know!